ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

-# Replication Package for "Linking Software System Artifacts: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation"
+# Replication Package for "LiSSA: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation"
-This is the replication package for our paper "Linking Software System Artifacts: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation".
+This is the replication package for our paper "LiSSA: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation".
 This package contains the source code for the LiSSA tool, the dataset used in the evaluation, and the results of the evaluation.

 ## Requirements
 - Java JDK 21 + Maven 3